JJukE/mydocker/README.md

 sh 2_docker_build.sh
 ```

-Modify your image name of the file
+Modify your image name to be built and the first line of the [Dockerfile](./Dockerfile) to the image you pulled above.

 3. Docker run